Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Further decision guides

-These pages help with concrete planning.
+These pages help with detailed planning.

 Which band size fits?